MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-sharepoint.md

 1. Select **Create**.

-Your app opens in Power Apps Stuido where you can design, build, and manage your app.
+Your app opens in Power Apps Studio where you can design, build, and manage your app.
 More information: [Understand Power Apps Studio](power-apps-studio.md)

 You'll probably want to make more changes before you use this app or share it with others.
 As a best practice, save your work so far by selecting the save icon on the upper-right corner before you proceed.
 Give your app a name, and then select **Save**.